Animal Care Committees terms of reference

 These ACC's Terms of Reference have been tailored to reflect and refer to the NRC's animal care and use programs, and its policies, practices and procedures.

-2.1 NRC's ACCs report directly to the Senior Administrator responsible for animal care and use for the institution; at NRC this would be a General Manager (GM) or the Vice-President (VP).
+2.1 NRC's ACCs report directly to the Senior Administrator responsible for animal care and use for the institution; at NRC this would be a Director General (DG) or the Vice-President (VP).
 The CCAC policy statement on: senior administrators of animal care and use programs (2008) will be consulted for details on the roles and responsibilities of the institution and its senior administrators.

 2.2 NRC employees who are considering research involving animal subjects are encouraged to contact their ACC at the earliest stage of protocol design.
 Research using animals must be approved in writing by the appropriate NRC ACC before any animals can be ordered or work can begin.